The Harlequin Theatre & Cinema

 The Harlequin closed in September 2023 as a precaution following the discovery of reinforced autoclaved aerated concrete (RAAC).
 The venue remains closed.

-Detailed inspection of the RAAC panels took place in October 2024.
+Detailed inspection of the RAAC panels took place in 2024.
 A full conditions survey of the building was commissioned alongside this inspection and took place shortly after the RAAC inspection.
 The report showed that almost every panel in the flat roof, pitched roof and areas of the internal floor have been classed as ‘red’, which is critical risk.
 This means that, without significant remediation or removal of the RAAC panelling, the Harlequin must remain closed.
-Any remediation of the RAAC will impact on other areas of the building, for example services attached to the panels, and floor and ceiling fixtures and finishes etc. The cost of replacement of the RAAC therefore cannot be considered in isolation.
+Any remediation of the RAAC will impact on other areas of the building, for example services attached to the panels, and floor and ceiling fixtures and finishes etc. The cost of replacing the RAAC therefore cannot be considered in isolation.

 The situation at the Harlequin is further complicated by the venue’s location on the first floor of the Warwick Quadrant shopping centre, with some options potentially effecting the wider estate.
 However, the building’s managing agents have confirmed that the shops are not affected by the RAAC in the theatre because the first-floor slab that sits above the ground floor units and below the theatre and library is a solid reinforced concrete slab, not RAAC.

-The council has provided some alternative space for performance since the Harlequin’s closure.
-In 2023 it relocated the Christmas pantomime to a purpose-built big top tent in the nearby Redhill Memorial Park.
-The council has also held pop-up events in the Belfry Shopping Centre, and outdoor theatre in neighbouring Reigate
+Reigate & Banstead Borough Council has provided some alternative space for performance since the Harlequin’s closure, including relocating the pantomime to a purpose-built big top tent in the nearby Redhill Memorial Park in 2023 and hosting pop-up events in the Belfry Shopping Centre and outdoor theatre in neighbouring Reigate.

 Current situation